Back Pain and Neck Pain

 Influenza, sleeping habits, arthritis, a pinched nerve, an infection or, rarely, cancer, as well as other factors can also cause neck pain.

-The symptoms vary depending on the source, with the following listed as some of the most common:
+The symptoms of back pain and neck pain vary depending on the source, with the following listed as some of the most common:

 - Back strain – This is also known as mechanical or musculoskeletal pain.
 The pain could be caused by strain of the muscles or ligaments of the spine or by a degenerative disease of the joints between the bones of the spine or from another cause.